 3. Does the subject display empathy and compassion towards others?

-4. Is the subject able to foster meaningful and positive relationships with others?
+4. Is the subject able to foster meaningful and also, positive relationships with others?

 5. Does the subject present himself/herself as a responsible and reliable team member?

-6. Are the subjects presented solutions clear and effective?
+6. Does the subject’s presented solutions clear and impactful?

 7. Does the subject adopt an innovative and ‘out-of-the-box’ approach to solve problems?